 Application of real water samples

 The proposed CPE method was applied to the determination of rhodium(III) in spiked water samples to estimate the accuracy of the procedure.
-All the water samples were ﬁltered using a 0.45 µm pore size membrane ﬁlter to remove suspended particulate matter.
+All water samples were ﬁltered using a 0.45-µm pore size membrane ﬁlter to remove suspended particulate matter.
 The results are shown in Table 4.
-As can be seen, analytical results were in good agreement with the added values using the recommended procedure, no signiﬁcant differences have been observed (t-test, P = 0.05).
+Analytical results were in good agreement with the added values using the recommended procedure, and no signiﬁcant differences were observed (t-test, P = 0.05).

-Conclusions

-This paper proposed a new method for the determination of rhodium in water samples by CPE combined with GFAAS using 5-Br-PADMA as chelating reagent and nonionic surfactant Triton X-114 as extractant.
-CPE is considered as the most simple, low cost and toxicity, high preconcentration factor and easy disposal of surfactant.5-Br-PADMA was selected as the chelating reagent for it is a good chromogenic reagent for rhodium and can form a neutral hydrophobic complex with rhodium.
-Triton X-114 is chosen as the extractant due to its advantages such as convenient cloud point (23-25 oC), commercial availability in a high purified homogeneous form, and high density of the surfactant-rich phase which facilitates phase separation by centrifugation.
-GFAAS is a convenient and powerful analytical technique to detect ultra-trace elements.
-The combination of CPE with GFAAS can take good use of each features and advantages.
-And the results of this work showed the couple of CPE and GFAAS was the utility and validity method for the sensitive and selective determination of rhodium at trace levels.

-Table 4 Determination of rhodium(II) in different water samples
+Table 4 – Determination of Rh(II) in different water samples*